gozdemadendere/gozdemadendere/README.md

  ### 📌 About

-- I'm a Data Scientist / Data Analyst.
-After more than 3 years of experience in data analysis and interpretation, I've gained numerical and analytical skills, strong Excel skills, and also developed my communication and teamwork skills.
+- I'm a Data Scientist / I graduated with a bachelor's degree in Statistics and have 3 years of work experience.
+In my previous jobs, I was responsible for analyzing, interpreting, and visualizing data.
+I've gained numerical and analytical skills, strong Excel skills, and also developed my communication and teamwork skills.

-- I've always had a strong passion for improving my programming skills using Python and SQL, and I achieved this while attending an intensive & full-time Data Science Bootcamp at WBS Coding School.
+- I've always had a strong passion for improving my programming skills using Python and SQL, and I achieved this after attending an intensive Data Science Bootcamp at WBS Coding School, Berlin, Germany.

 - Passionate about coding, self-improvement, healthy living, traveling.